Holiday lights recycling

-For drop-off programs, call first if possible to confirm they are taking the lights, get more specific location information if needed, confirm the hours, and see if they have any restrictions.
+For drop-off programs, call first to confirm they are taking the lights, get more specific location information if needed, confirm the hours, and see if they have any restrictions (including general operational changes due to Covid-19).
 These programs are free unless otherwise noted in the listing.

 For example, most holiday lights recycling programs want you to remove large glass bulbs (the smaller bulbs are okay) from light strands, and remove any excessive plastic attachments from the light strands, since that glass and plastic is not recyclable (you can throw those materials away yourself at home).

 - Ace Hardware Maple Leaf external link neighborhood store in north Seattle.

 - Christmas-Light-Source.com external link - Mail-in recycling program – Sender pays postage.

 - HolidayLEDs.com external link – Mail-in recycling program – Sender pays postage.

 - McLendon Hardware external link – All 7 Puget Sound area locations external link .